Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Alternatives to business lines of credit without a personal guarantee

 • Business credit cards.
-It could be easier to qualify for a business credit card, and you may not have to sign a personal guarantee.
-But it might come with higher rates, and you won’t have ready access to cash as you would with an LOC.
+It could be easier to qualify for a business credit card than a no pg business line of credit.
+But it might come with higher rates, and you won’t have ready access to cash as you would with an LOC — unless you take out a cash advance.

 • Equipment financing.
 When you finance equipment for your business, the equipment acts as collateral for the loan, which can get you a better rate.
 Plus, an equipment loan can preserve your cash for other purposes.

 • Term loans.
-There may be personal guarantee requirements for business term loans, but there are secured and unsecured options that could meet your needs.
+There may be personal guarantee requirements for business term loans, but lenders typically offer both secured and unsecured options that could meet your needs.

 • Merchant cash advances.
 For companies with a lot of credit card sales, a merchant cash advance can be a fast way to access working capital, but it is one of the more expensive business financing options.